-STATE OF OCULY YSAL) SS: On 1.
-2021, before me, a Notary Public in and for said State, personally appeared , who proved to me on the basis of satisfactory evidence to be the person(s) whose name(s) is/are subscribed to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their authorized capacity(ies), and that be his/her/their signature(s) on the instrument the person(s), or the entity upon behalf of which the person(s) acted executed the instrument.
-I certify under PENALTY OF PERJURY under the laws of the State of 1 You that the foregoing paragraph is true and correct.
-WITNESS my hand and official seal.
-Signature: Signature: (Seal) SUSAN FATTORUSSO Notary Public, State of New York No. 01FA6021152 Qualified in Kings County Commission Expires March 8,
+STATE OF NEW YSAL) ) ss: On 1. , 2021, before me, a Notary Public in and for said State, personally appeared who proved to me on the basis of satisfactory evidence to be the person(s) whose name(s) is/are subscribed to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their authorized capacity(ies), and that by his/her/their signature(s) on the instrument the person(s), or the entity upon behalf of which the person(s) acted, executed the instrument.
+I certify under PENALTY OF PERJURY under the laws of the State of WITNESS my hand and official seal.
+Signature: State of the control (Seal) SUSAN FATTORUSSO Notary Public, State of New York No. 01FA6021152 Qualified in Kings County Commission Expires March 8,